 Scanlon Law Offices, LLC provides a wide variety of legal services.

 We prosecute and defend lawsuits.
 We can assess your potential claims or defenses.
 We will advise you and guide you in making legal decisions.
-Areas of practice include: personal injury, foreclosure, real estate, professional malpractice, automobile liability and premises and products liability.
+Areas of practice include: professional responsibility, personal injury, real estate, professional malpractice, automobile and premises liability.

 Mental health professionals deal with the law every day - whether they want to or not.
 There are more concrete issues like confidentiality, dual relationships, and mandated reporting.
 There are gray areas like acts and omissions that could result in liability, involuntary commitment, evaluation, assessment, and supervision.
 Lastly, there are those experiences that mental health professionals dread: getting a telephone call from a lawyer about one of their patients / clients, being served with a subpoena, summons, or notice of deposition.